 We offer various water tests to diagnose a multitude of water problems in the home.
 A basic water test that detects the most common pollutants is recommended in cases of a foul smell, discoloration, odd taste, staining, or other symptom.
 We also offer tests for bacterial contamination, pesticide pollution and various other issues.
-Each test has specific instructions on how to collect your sample: please call us so we can instruct you on what test is best and how to collect the water for it.
+Each test has specific instructions on how to collect your sample: please call us so we can instruct you on what test is best and how to collect your sample.

 “How do I become a Master Gardener Extension Volunteer?”

-We hold MGEV trainings every year in collaboration with Cobb, DeKalb and Gwinnett Counties.
-The application process starts in September and final selections are made by the end of October.
-Classes start the following year and run once a week from January through April.
-After you complete your coursework, you have one year to complete 50 hours of educational community service as a Trainee.
-Upon graduation, you are officially considered a Master Gardener, and will only need to complete 25 hours annually (though we have so many fantastic project you’ll easily find yourself involved with much more).
+We hold Master Gardener Extension Volunteer trainings every other year.
+The application process begins in September, and final selections are made by the end of November.
+Classes start the following January and run once a week until April.
+After trainees complete 50 hours of classroom training, they have until the end of the calendar year to complete 50 hours of volunteer service on Extension-approved projects.
+Upon graduation, trainees are officially considered MGEVs.
+Each year thereafter, MGEVs are required to complete 25 hours of volunteer service on Extension projects as well as 10 hours of continuing education.
 For information on our next class, please click here.

 “Do you offer credit for pesticide license holders?”

 Yes!
 We regularly hold programs such as landscaping seminars and the “Getting the Best of Pests” webinars that qualify for continuing education credits across all categories.
 To stay informed about these programs, please join our email list and keep track of our social media.
 If you are unsure how many credits you have or need, or are interested in obtaining your license, visit the Georgia Department of Agriculture to learn how you can get started today.